rackerlabs/docs-core-infra-user-guide/cloud-interfaces/api/cloudimages-api.rst

 and the scope they act on (for example, images or image schemas).

-You can see all Cloud Images operations in the :rax-api:`API cross-reference <api-ref-images.html>`.
+You can see all Cloud Images operations in the :rax-docs:`Cloud Images API Reference <cloud-images/v2/api-reference/>`.
-In the group of
-:rax-api:`operations that act on images <api-ref-images.html#images>`,
-you can see that:

-:rax-docs:`Cloud Images API Reference <cloud-images/v2/api-reference/>`.
 In the group of
 :rax-docs:`Images operations <cloud-images/v2/api-reference/images-operations/>`,